-We have electric pedestrian tow tugs and powered tow vehicles to suit a wide range of industries including airports, food processing, garbage handling, hospitals, warehouse and retail.
+We have electric pedestrian tow tugs and powered tow vehicles to suit a wide range of industries including airports, food processing, wheelie bin handling, hospitals, residential apartments, warehouse and retail.
 These versatile battery powered tuggers can push and manoeuvre loads up to 50 tonnes.
 Stainless steel versions are available for clean room applications and food and pharmaceutical manufacturing operations.

 Our industrial pedestrian tow tugs and tow vehicle range offers material towing capabilities up to 20,000 kg.
+We also supply a range of wheelie bin trailers and motorised bin movers.
+The rubbish bin transporter is available in both ride on and sit down configurations.
 Sitecraft offers on site consultation and product demonstration.
 With offices in Melbourne, Sydney and Brisbane we are well equipped to provide solutions Australia wide for your manual handling requirements.

 Pushing and Pulling Loads Efficiently and Safely